Anu002-dev/ABC-Employee-Analysis/README.md

 - ✔️ Checked for missing values in the dataset.
 - ✔️ Replaced the **Height** column with randomly generated values between **150 cm and 180 cm**.
-- ✔️ Created a separate dataset for salary-based analysis by removing rows with missing salary values.
+- ✔️ Created a separate DataFrame for salary-based analysis by removing rows with missing salary values.
-- ✔️ Ensured data consistency before performing analysis.
+- ✔️ Ensured data consistency before performing the analysis.

 ---

 ## 📈 Analysis Tasks

-The following analyses were performed on the dataset:
+The following analyses were performed:

 ### 1️⃣ Employee Distribution Across Teams
-- Calculated the number of employees in each team.
+- Calculated the employee count for each team.
 - Computed the percentage distribution of employees across teams.

 ### 2️⃣ Employee Distribution by Position